PyRigi/PyRigi/README.md

 ## Installation and usage

-The latest version of PyRigi can be installed by
+The latest stable version of PyRigi can be installed by
 ```
 pip install pyrigi
 ```